AnanyaNegi/AnanyaNegi/README.md

 **A full-stack developer and open source enthusiast, I'm interested in cloud technologies and problem solving.
 Highly motivated and optimistic, I take on every opportunity which comes my way.**

-- ⚡ I'm currently a Mentor @GSSoC'21.
+- ⚡ Currently a Mentor @GSSoC'21.

 - 🔭 I’m working on a Personal project.